But the most important reason Moss had for feeling cool Sunday was one number: $19,000.

 That’s how much money was raised to fight children’s cancer in UNC and Duke’s Vs. Cancer Foundation event, and it was the reason why both teams were shaving their heads on the field after Sunday’s game.

-“I think this is the real big event for this weekend,” said Moss, who helped market and organize the fundraiser.
+“I think this is the real big event for this weekend,” said Moss, who helped market and organize

 “Games are important, but you ask our coach even, and he’ll say the big picture in life is always, always the most important one.
 So I think the sweep is just the icing on the cake.
 I think this is what takes it.”